anupama12sg/JS-Projects/README.md

 Multiplying by 255 gives a number between 0 and 255 (max value for RGB colors).

 7. Math.round(): rounds it to a whole number (0–255).

+## Game 2: Palindrome Checker:
+Check whether a given string is equal when reversed (original string = reversed string).
+If not, then it's not palindrome.

+###🗝️Key Learnings: